We are what we do

-Founded in 1899, NABU (Nature And Biodiversity Conservation Union), is one of the oldest and largest environment associations in Germany.
-The association encompasses more than 820,000 members and supporters, who commit themselves to the conservation of threatened habitats, flora and fauna, to climate protection and energy policy.
+Founded in 1899, NABU (Nature And Biodiversity Conservation Union) is the oldest and largest environment association in Germany.
+It encompasses more than 875,000 members and supporters, who commit themselves to the conservation of threatened habitats, flora, and fauna, to climate protection and energy policy.

 NABU's main objectives are the preservation of habitats and biodiversity, the promotion of sustainability in agriculture, forest management, and water supply and distribution, as well as to enhance the significance of nature conservation in our society.